arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 	}
 	````

-	> **Note:** It is recommended that the JWT token be cached by the application for subsequent calls â€“ in this block, the JWT token expiration is checked before making a second Graph API call.
+	> **Note:** It is recommended that the JWT token be cached by the application for subsequent calls – in this block, the JWT token expiration is checked before making a second Graph API call.
 If the token is expired, then a new token is acquired.
 If a call to the Graph API is made with an expired token, an error response will be returned, and the client must request a new token.

 1. You will now add a new view to display the list of users retrieved from the Active Directory tenant.
 To do this, expand the **Views** folder of the **ExpenseReport** project, right-click the **Home** folder and select **Add | View...**.
 In the **Add View** dialog box, set the view name to _Users_ and click **Add**.